ITPUG/2017.pgday.it/_posts/2017-05-29-call-for-papers.en.markdown

 lang: en
 ref: cfp
 ---
 [PGDay.IT 2017](http://2017.pgday.it/en/) will be held on October 13th in Milan.
-If you want to be part of this event as a speaker ... please, knocks the doar and it will be open.
+If you want to be part of this event as a speaker ... please, knock and the door will be opened!

 #### Who should apply as speaker for PGDay.IT 2017?